anushreena/anushreena/README.md

 **Hi 👋, I am Anushree!**

-**- 🔭 I’m currently working as a Data Analyst in marketing science field.**
+**- 🔭 I’m currently working as a Financial Analyst for investement banking.**

 **- 📫 How to reach me: anushreemanohar27@gmail.com**